tschoof/blog/_posts/2012-11-19-conservatism-abortion-ireland.md

 ---

 When I set foot in Ireland, I was somewhat aware of it being 'more conservative'.
 But coming from basically Catholic-free northern Germany, what does that mean anyway?
 'Not that much, obviously', I thought, when I couldn't see too much everyday-Catholicism in the way most girls in Dublin dress up when they're going out.
 In other words: Religion seems to be really heart-warming and therefore allowing for even shorter skirts.
-Even another way to put it: Since prostitution is illegal in Ireland (Oh, yeah: thanks, conservatism), girls don't know that they dress like German prostitutes.
+Even another way to put it: Since prostitution is illegal in Ireland (Thanks, conservatism), girls don't know that they dress like German prostitutes.

 But then I learned that there are only a few mixed schools here.
 And that drinking in public is illegal also.
 Points that may have an interesting (read: not positive) effect on society (I'm inclined to think that separate schools are the best way to disturb children's upbringing and general development), but they don't come close to what I learned when we looked at the '[X Case](https://en.wikipedia.org/wiki/Attorney_General_v._X)' in class: Here in Ireland, there's a disturbing position on abortion, to say the least.

 I will quit the jokes here and make the connection to current events for anybody wondering: This topic began to gain tragic attention a few days ago when a woman was refused an abortion, and died.
-[This article from Human Rights Watch expands further on the details](http://www.hrw.org/news/2012/11/16/ireland-death-woman-denied-abortion-should-spur-reform):
+[An article from Human Rights Watch expands further on the details](http://www.hrw.org/news/2012/11/16/ireland-death-woman-denied-abortion-should-spur-reform):

 > Savita Halappanavar went to University Hospital Galway with pregnancy-related pains on October 21, and when she began to miscarry sought an abortion but was refused.
 She suffered a miscarriage and several days later died of blood poisoning.